abdullah-agboola/100-Day-Arduino-Challenge/Project_2_Traffic_Light_Simulator/README.md

 Day 2: Traffic Light Simulator 🚦

 Project Description: Today’s project builds on the LED blinking concept from Day 1.
-We’ve created a Traffic Light Simulator that mimics the red, yellow, and green light sequence, just like the ones you see at a real intersection.
+I’ve created a Traffic Light Simulator that mimics the red, yellow, and green light sequence, just like the ones you see at a real intersection.
 It’s a great way to learn about timing and sequencing multiple outputs.

 🛠️ Components Used:
 Arduino Uno